-These are common cases of code rot, or application rot, where the initial version was delivered and the developers never looked back.
-It’s a hard thing to combat, because even while you iterate you have to do it at the same pace as new features are being added, otherwise it’s a slow rot that creeps in without you immediately noticing.
+These are common cases of code rot, or application rot.
+The developers delivered the initial version and never looked back.
+It’s a hard thing to combat, because you have to iterate at the same pace as new features are being added, otherwise it’s a slow rot that creeps in without you immediately noticing.

 small incremental software iterations

 Most iterations are not work you plan and estimate as a thing of itself.
 Sometimes you do when it’s a major refactor with obvious business benefits, but not always is the benefit as immediate.

 Continuous small code refactoring or other tweaks/improvements to the software product are the best strategy to combat code rot and maintain the quality of the software product.
 Their immediate impact is relatively low, but their long-term impact is the difference between a good and a bad software product.
 You want these small but continuous increments because they are easier to integrate and get feedback on.
 They also ensure that minor problems don’t become colossal problems over time, causing interrupts to develop new features.

 But how do I get the time to do all these iterations you talk about?

 When the feature backlog is breathing down your neck, it might seem challenging to perform the required iterations to maintain and improve quality.

 The good news is that small iterations are not something that is planned in a software project.
 But how is this good news?
 It means that it is your responsibility as a software developer to apply these refactoring cycles continuously while implementing new features.
 This also means that when you estimate work for a feature, you consider some time for necessary refactors.
 It’s not something you express explicitly during estimation sessions, it’s just part of the work required to implement the feature.
 So this process is completely under your control.
 Of course, be sensitive about the time you spent on these refactors, because this process can be almost endless.
 So try to find a good balance between delivering new features and improving quality.